 SUSTAINABILITY Water stewardship

-Not only will water scarcity or excessive rainfall adversely impact operations, as water is a vital resource for our mining and ore processing activities, it is also an essential need for our host communities – particularly where agriculture is an important economic activity.
-Managing our impacts on water catchment areas – by ensuring that we do not denude the quality or reduce the volume of water in areas around out mines – is therefore key to maintaining our social licence to operate.
+This is exacerbated by climate change, which affects our operations and communities in several ways – severe rainfall, shifts in rainfall patterns and prolonged droughts, among others.
+Apart from this, water scarcity or excessive rainfall can adversely impact our host communities, particularly where agriculture is an important economic activity.
+Managing our impacts on water catchment areas – by ensuring that we do not reduce the quality or volume of water in the areas surrounding our mines – is therefore key to maintaining our social licence to operate.

-During 2019, Gold Fields spent US$27m on water management and projects (2018: US$32m).
-At an operational level, we continue to invest in methods to improve our water management practices, including pollution prevention, recycling and water conservation initiatives.
+Gold Fields spent US$25m on water management and projects during 2020, compared with US$27m in 2019.
+Of this, we spent just over US$10m (2019: US$12m) on maintenance and investments in water infrastructure.
+Our operations continue to invest in methods to improve their water management practices, including pollution prevention, recycling and water conservation initiatives.